Model training

 Initiating model training

-After completing teacher evaluation and confirming satisfactory performance, you can start the training process using the API (get your token):
+After completing teacher evaluation and confirming satisfactory performance, start the training process:

 Monitoring training status

 The training process typically takes several hours to complete.
-You can check the current status of your training job:
+Check the current status of your training job:

 Possible status values include:

-• PENDING - Job is waiting to start
+• JOB_PENDING - Job is waiting to start

 Retrieving evaluation results